ARION

 “I’m sure it will,” said the snow leopard, “but we have plenty of time to discuss it with you.”

 “Where is your space ship?” asked a red panda.
-“We didn’t see any when we came here.”
+“We didn’t see it when we came here.”

 “Voidship destroyed in orbit revolution by meteorite before hitting this place; pieces burned up or fall into the sea.
 Airship used here has no power, lost crash in forest.
 Travel feet only now.”